laderast/laderast.github.io/index.md

 **Other Teaching Interests**

-+ [BioDSP](http://biodsp.slack.com) - Bioinformatics for Students and Postdocs - a student and postdoc driven discussion group at OHSU that focuses on practical skills (documentation, software engineering and visualization) necessary for success in bioinformatics.
++ [BioData Club](http://biodata-club.github.io) -A student and postdoc driven discussion group at OHSU that focuses on practical skills (documentation, software engineering and visualization) necessary for success in bioinformatics.
 + Instructor for Analytics Course (Hybrid course co-taught with Kaiser Permanente Data & Information Management Enhancement group)

 **Software Development:**